Patrick L. Burns is founder and president of Arc 3 Communications, a marketing agency that specializes in content, digital and advocacy services.

 Patrick serves as a resource to media on public affairs, having appeared in publications and outlets such as the Atlanta Journal-Constitution, the Marietta Daily Journal and Fox 5 Atlanta.

 He is a past chairman of the U.S. Chamber of Commerce Southeast Public Affairs Working Group and a member of the Knights of Columbus.
-Active in the Republican Party for over 30 years, he was a Delegate to the Republican National Convention in 2012.
+Active in the Republican Party for over 30 years, he was a Delegate to the Republican National Convention in 2012 and an Alternate Delegate in 2004.

 Patrick received a Bachelor of Arts Degree in History and Political Science Cum Laude from Clemson University and a Master of Arts Degree in Political Science from Georgia State University.
 He is also a graduate of the Coverdell Leadership Institute.